|"The Texas Rangers" (1951).|

 George Montgomery, as Johnny Carver, stars in this wild tale about prisoners inducted into the Texas Rangers in order to fight a gang of notorious outlaws, led by Sam Bass (William Bishop).
-The outlaws joined forces because the Texas Rangers had become too effective against them and threatened their livelihood.
+The outlaws, all essentially independent operators, have joined forces because the Texas Rangers had become too effective against them and threatened their livelihood.

 There isn't a whole lot of realism to this Western.
-Supposedly, Bass leads a gang composed of Butch Cassidy and the Sundance Kid, John Wesley Hardin, and many lesser outlaws.
+In "The Texas Rangers," Bass leads a gang composed of Butch Cassidy and the Sundance Kid, John Wesley Hardin, and many lesser outlaws who also receive attention in the history books.
 They are opposed by newly inducted Rangers Johnny Carver and his sidekick, Buff Smith (Noah Beery, Jr.).
 Carver and Smith, who used to ride with Sundance, have been sprung to help the Rangers subdue the outlaw gang.
 Carver, though, only seems interested in getting the one outlaw, Sundance, who betrayed him during a bank robbery.
 Once that score is settled, it becomes unclear until near the end whose side Carver is on.
 He appears to be playing both sides against the middle, and at one point actually tries to run away but is stopped by Smith and his own devoted brother, also a Ranger, played in low-key fashion by Jerome Courtland.

 For a Western, the scenery is not that impressive.
 Monument Valley it isn't.
-You either come to care about the character played by Montgomery, or you don't.
+You either come to care about the character played by Montgomery, or you don't, the vistas and the plot and so forth aren't likely to grab you.
 Fortunately, he turns in a solid performance, and there are enough twists and turns to keep things moving.
-Gale Storm is along as Helen Fenton, a newspaper editor who blames Carver for the death of her father, and she turns in an effective, if often annoying, performance as a woman who doesn't seem to have anything good to say about anyone.
+Always dependable Gale Storm is along as Helen Fenton, a newspaper editor who blames Carver for the death of her father, and she turns in an effective, if often annoying, performance as a woman who doesn't seem to have anything good to say about anyone.

-Exciting and fast-paced, if bad history.
+"The Texas Rangers" is exciting and fast-paced, if sketchy history.
 How many times and in how many different ways did Butch and Sundance get killed in these various Westerns, anyway?
 I'm surprised they didn't throw Billy the Kid in there for good measure.
 Worth the time, a good, solid Western.